-Early Start celebrates fifth birthday milestone reflecting on the journey so far
+Early Start celebrates fifth birthday milestone

 The University of Wollongong’s (UOW) Early Start turns five this week, and with traditional birthday parties celebrations paused due to coronavirus restrictions it will celebrate with a Big Birthday Show on Facebook on Friday 22 May at 11 AM.